jaanuuna/SystemIntegrityPSscript/README.md

 # SystemIntegrityPSscript

-Simple Powershell script writen by jaanuuna to find the md5 hash of files
+Simple Powershell script to find the md5 hash of files